pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Did the arrays problem set on Udemy Web Dev Bootcamp.

 **Thoughts:** Solved the problems on my own and it felt nice.
 Trying to keep the code lean and efficient to the best of my abilities is fun.
 It's also fun seeing a faster, more efficient way to solve the same problem.

+### Day 12: August 26, 2019, Monday

+**Today's Progress**: Went through the Udemy Web Developer Bootcamp arrays problem set solutions and compared them to my own.

+**Thoughts:** Learned more about being more efficient with code, particularly in regards to where I start my i counter in for loops.